 Stevens, K. G. (1997).
 Chinese Gods: The Unseen World of Spirits and Demons.
 London: Collins & Brown.

 Sun travels to the Eastern Sea Dragon King’s underwater kingdom in ch.
 3 to acquire a celestial weapon.
 But when the immortal fails to find a suitably heavy armament, the Dragon Queen suggests that they give him a black iron pillar from their treasury.
-It is described as 20 feet (6.096 m) in height and the width of a barrel.
+It is described as over 20 feet (6.096 m) in height and the width of a barrel.
 Only when Monkey lifts the pillar and suggests a smaller size would be more manageable does it comply with his wishes:

 Wukong girded up his clothes and went forward to touch it: it was an iron rod more than twenty feet long and as thick as a barrel.
 Using all his might, he lifted it with both hands, saying, “It’s a little too long and too thick.
 It would be more serviceable if it were somewhat shorter and thinner.”
 Hardly had he finished speaking when the treasure shrunk a few feet in length and became a layer thinner.
 “Smaller still would be even better,” said Wukong, giving it another bounce in his hands.
 Again the treasure became smaller.
 Highly pleased, Wukong took it out of the ocean treasury to examine it.
 He found a golden hoop at each end, with solid black iron in between.
 Immediately adjacent to one of the hoops was the inscription, “The ‘As-You-Wish’ Gold-Banded Cudgel.
 Weight: 17,560 lbs.
 [Ruyi jingu bang zhong yiwan sanqian wubai jin, 如意金箍棒重一萬三千五百斤]” (Wu & Yu, 2012, p.
 135).